 My interest in 20th Century Women was sparked by a trailer I saw at my local cinema about a month ago and, at first glance, it seemed very unique and interesting.
-Additionally, this film has been well-received by critics with a lot of praise being given to Annette Bening’s performance.
+Additionally, this film has been given a lot of praise by critics, especially when it comes to Annette Bening’s performance.

 Indeed, some argue that she should have been nominated for Best Actress at the Oscars.
-Despite this perceived snub, 20th Century Women has been nominated for Best Original Screenplay at this year’s Oscars which made me even more curious about how this film would impact me.
+Despite this perceived snub, 20th Century Women has been nominated for Best Original Screenplay at this year’s Oscars.
+This made me even more curious about how this film would impact me.

 My Thoughts on 20th Century Women

 In the end, I found 20th Century Women to be a film that is very relaxing and that relaxation I felt was solely down to the pacing.
 Certainly, the effect that the film had on me was quite soothing thanks to the pacing which, to be honest, I did not expect going into it.
 Some may call 20th Century Women slow but once I became accustomed to the pacing, the film really shone for what it was which is a very good coming-of-age story.

 For me, the characters were the best part of the film.
 They were genuinely likeable and felt like real people with depth.
 A lot of credit should go to director Mike Mills in the way he drew inspiration from his upbringing to create great characters for his film and the cast deserve praise for bringing them to life.
 Truly, Annette Bening is brilliant as the lead in 20th Century Women but the supporting cast around her are also fantastic and they gave the film a lot of heart.